 Induct David Cassidy into Rock & Roll Hall of Fame

 We request that the superstar of the 1970s to be inducted into the Rock ‘n Roll Hall of Fame.
-It is almost 50 years since he had his first number one hit record, I Think I Love You.
+It is now in 2020, 50 years since he had his first number one hit record, I Think I Love You.

 David sold more than 30million albums and collected in excess of 24 gold and platinum records.
 This includes four consecutive multi-platinum albums.